 Despite the march of progress in both business processes and technology, pushing content to individuals on a scheduled basis is still one of the main conduits for delivering data to drive business decisions.
 Strangely, this function is ignored by most BI tools, often forcing customers to use one technology for live, interactive analytics and a separate solution for enterprise reporting.

 Report bursting, typically, produces personalized content based on a single report template, ensuring users only receive what they need, when they need it.
-However, most report bursting solutions are usually distinct platforms, separate from their interactive counterparts.
-This means different content, data source setups (and modeling), potentially a different look and feel, usually requiring different development skills and an altogether different technology setup.
+However, most report-bursting solutions are usually distinct platforms, separate from their interactive counterparts.
+This means different content, data source setups (and modeling), and potentially a different look and feel, usually requiring different development skills and an altogether different technology setup.

 When bursting a report with different data slices to multiple recipients, it is a tedious task to create the same report many times, each time changing the selection for a different branch, department, product category, or any other criteria.
 The alternative is to develop code to perform the distribution, but the architecture of BI tools and technical difficulty of this approach this normally precludes this option.